Domestic or Commercial inquiries welcomed

 The recirculation allows a higher flow of water through the pump, reducing the load on its bearings and keeping the pump running cooler.
 The recirculation on all units is adjustable.

 The sizes of Commercial reverse osmosis systems and choice of the membrane will be determined by the permeate quantity required.

 feedwater salinity and permeate quality expected.
 Low energy membranes allow the units to run at pressures around 150-200psi, and as such the pressure booster pumps required to generate the pure water are smaller, and the power consumption is reduced significantly.

-These membranes will produce water quality of approx. 10 microsiemens from an input water of between 500-700 microsiemens.
+These membranes will produce a water quality of approx. 10 micro siemens from input water of between 500-700 micro siemens.
 If higher permeate quality is required a different range of membranes with higher pressure pumps can be used.on Commercial reverse osmosis systems and are normally built and used as single units producing the quantity required during the working day.

 If circumstances demand, the commercial reverse osmosis systems can be duplexed with a central control panel being used to allow manual or automatic switching of the Reverse osmosis plant in service, and will also allow the units to run in parallel when the demand for water is higher, thus doubling the permeate production.
-Also for very high purity waters the Reverse osmosis system can be manufactured in “double pass mode” – This means the permeate water from the first unit is fed as raw water into the second pass of the commercial reverse osmosis system – This already high quality water will then be improved and a very pure water is produced, typically less than 1 microsiemen.
+Also for very high purity waters, the Reverse osmosis system can be manufactured in “double-pass mode” – This means the permeate water from the first unit is fed as raw water into the second pass of the commercial reverse osmosis system – This already high-quality water will then be improved and very pure water is produced, typically less than 1 micro siemens.

 Here are some of the reverse osmosis systems available.

 We can supply and install RO systems for you individual designs.
-If you require a bespoke system, Please let me know
+If you require a bespoke system, Please call to discuss your requirements